boazsegev/facil.io/src/README.md

-# Source files
+# Folder Hierarchy

-This folder contains the main source files for the Server Writing Tools (for C) project.
+This folder (`./src`) contains the main source files for the Server Writing Tools (for C) project.

 The `makefile` is designed for writing a new project and not for building a dynamic or static library.
 It simply compiles all the files in the source folders and links them.